 Make sure you choose a location that fits the plant’s needs and the appropriate depth in the ground.

-Consider the amount of sun, soil drainage, and quality.
+Consider the amount of sun, soil drainage, soil type and quality.
 Then plant it using proper planting techniques: appropriately deep in the ground, moving gently, etc.

 You may like our article on Dividing Transplanting Tips

 Plants need water to survive, so give them plenty of watering immediately after moving especially young plants.

 After transplanting, the plant’s root system will experience some “damage” and need to recover.

 Watering makes a very important step to increase the defense of your plants or trees against transplant shock.

 Water plants and trees immediately and religiously afterwards, considering their watering needs.

 A cactus, will not need water nearly as often as an almond tree, for example.

 Except with tomato plants.
 Don’t trim the top growth of the plant if you’re transplanting tomato plant seedlings.